BuickSalesman/learnings-journal/README.md

 # 02/06/25 -
 ## My bosses and coworkers enjoyed the tool I made them, so I'm very pleased!
-I also just a clear button for the input field, as clearing it manually is a tiny bit annoying to me in practice.
+I also just added clear button for the input field, as clearing it manually is a tiny bit annoying to me in practice.
 With that said, on to the real entry:

 Today's problem is Word Search II - https://neetcode.io/problems/search-for-word-ii